Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 - DIAGNODE-3 – DIAMYD® IN LYMPH NODES WITH ORAL SUPPLEMENTATION OF VITAMIN D

-The placebo-controlled Phase III trial DIAGNODE-3 will include approximately 330 individuals aged 12 to 28 who have been recently diagnosed with Type 1 Diabetes and who carry the genetically defined haplotype HLA DR3-DQ2.
-The trial will be conducted at approximately 50 clinics, where almost half of all individuals with Type 1 Diabetes are estimated to carry the current haplotype.
+The placebo-controlled Phase III trial DIAGNODE-3 will include approximately 330 individuals aged 12 to 29 who have been recently diagnosed with Type 1 Diabetes and who carry the genetically defined haplotype HLA DR3-DQ2.
+The trial will be conducted at approximately 60 clinics in eight European countries and the United States, where almost half of all individuals with Type 1 Diabetes are estimated to carry the current haplotype.
 After an initial month in which all trial participants receive vitamin D, the individuals will be randomized 2:1, ie two out of three trial participants will receive three intralymphatic injections of Diamyd® and one in three will receive the corresponding placebo at one month intervals, with one primary reading 24 months after trial start.
 The design provides, based on efficacy data from previous studies on the HLA-restricted patient population, a high probability of reaching the primary endpoints; preservation of stimulated C-peptide and lower HbA1c.
 The Coordinating Investigator for the trial is Professor Johnny Ludvigsson at Linköping University.
 The Sponsor of the trial is Diamyd Medical.

 - DIAGNODE-B – ADDITIONAL INJECTION OF DIAMYD® IN LYMPH NODES